February 2, 2023

 Plant seed potatoes now!
 View our Planting Guide here.
 Please call for availability.

 We are still planting cool-season veggies to squeeze in one last crop before we warm up.
-Later this month we’ll plant our tomatoes weather permitting.
-Certified organic tomato starts are available now to pot up!
+Later this month, we’ll plant our tomatoes, weather permitting.

 Cool season vegetables include: Artichokes, asparagus, beets, bok choy, broccoli, cabbage, carrots, cauliflower, collards, kale, leeks, lettuce, onions, peas, radish, shallots & spinach.
-Some cool-season herbs include Dill, Fennel, Garlic Chives, Horseradish, Lemon Balm, Mint, Parsley, Rosemary, and Summer Savory, Call or stop by for availability.
-We are receiving weekly deliveries right now.
+Some cool-season herbs include Dill, Fennel, Garlic Chives, Horseradish, Lemon Balm, Mint, Parsley, Rosemary, and Summer Savory.
+TEXT us or stop by for availability.

 View the Travis County Planting Calendar here.

-Plant fruit trees!
-Available now: Apples, blackberries, grapes, figs, peaches, pears, persimmons & plums.
-We’ll recommend planting pomegranates next month.
+Available now: Apples, blackberries, peaches, pears, persimmons & plums.
+We’ll recommend planting pomegranates and figs next month to avoid extreme cold temperatures.

 Keep row-cover ready for surprise freezes!
 We have a 12-foot N-Sulate roll ready to go. $1.99 per linear foot.